 Those who have immunity from the virus or who have been vaccinated will be exempt from border measures.

-The regional government of Madeira and Port Santo is allowing anyone who has had both doses of the vaccine or has recovered from the virus in the past 90 days to enter without the need of a negative test result on arrival.
+The regional government of Madeira and Port Santo is allowing anyone who has had a second dose of the vaccine at least 15 days before arrival, or has recovered from the virus in the past 90 days to enter without the need of a negative test result on arrival.

 Those who have a document to confirm they have had both doses of a Covid vaccine will not need to quarantine on arrival in Moldova and will not need proof of a negative test.